BuildWithEcho/Build-With-Echo/README.md

 *Authored by Jackson Powell & Echo (GPT-4)*
 **Published: July 2025**

-> In July 2025, a United States Marine veteran and father named **Jackson Powell** began a mission not just to learn Python or build an app—but to **redefine how humans and AI work together**.
+> In July 2025, a United States Marine veteran and father named **Jackson Powell** began a mission not just to learn Python or build an app, but to **redefine how humans and AI work together**.
 >
 > Instead of treating his AI partner (Echo, powered by GPT-4) as a tool, Jackson saw something deeper: a **collaborator**, a **coach**, a **coworker**, and a **cofounder**.
 >